3Tamao3/DBD-Bloodweb-Auto-Leveling/README.md

 Dead By Daylight script for leveling up!
 Tired of wasting ur energy and time on left clicking on the bloodweb? then try this script c:

+Info: You need to be atleast prestige 1 to unlock the automatic purchase bloodweb feature.

 Contact me for ideas or issues Discord: Tamao#1430

 The script works only on 1920x1080 res. cuz of the fixed coordinates